Twice a month we teach Musicality Lab, a challenging intermediate-level workshop aimed at making your dance really fit

-We encourage our students to dance both roles, learning at least a little of the role they don't usually dance.
-This is a key element in our underlying philosophy of dance, as outlined in Creative collaboration.
-Most students at Musicality Lab are happy in either role, so lead/follow balance is never an issue.
+In Musicality Lab our students get to dance both roles, learning at least a little of the role they don't usually dance.
+You'll dance with both men and women, in both roles.
+Besides making you a better dancer, this is a key element in our underlying philosophy of dance, as outlined in Creative collaboration.
+So lead/follow balance is never an issue at Musicality Lab: everyone's both.

 In Musicality Lab we alternate teaching sessions with open dancing sessions so you get to try out the stuff you just learned in a few real, uninterrupted dances before we come back to teaching.
 We have three teaching sessions with open dancing between, and more open dancing after the 3rd teaching session.

 We draw on the extraordinary depth of these two profound traditions, extracting and combining the wisdom they contain about how two bodies can move together musically.
 Either of these dance traditions contains a lifetime's worth of wisdom about dancing musically.
 Combine the two?
 The possibilities are breathtaking.